grpc/proposal/A98-SNI-setting-and-SNI-SAN-validation.md

 2. Server SAN validation against SNI used: If `auto_sni_san_validation` is true in the [UpstreamTlsContext][UTC] gRPC client will perform validation for a DNS SAN matching the SNI value sent.
-The normal matching when using `TlsCredentials' for the channel allows other SAN types, but only the DNS type will be checked here.
+The normal matching when using `TlsCredentials` for the channel allows other SAN types, but only the DNS type will be checked here.

 ### Related Proposals: